robfletcher/vending-machine/plan.md

 - 1st test:
 	- work up gradually:
 	- start with `where: coins << [...]`
+		- can be any `Iterable`, e.g. method call
 	- add calculated param
+	- demonstrate @Unroll
+		- at method level with auto-complete in pattern
-	- demonstrate @Unroll with report implications
+		- report implications
+		- move pattern to method name
+		- move `@Unroll` to class
 		- why `@Unroll` pattern is sometimes better than embedding it in method name

 ### With Spock it's easy to add more paramaterized specs to the same class

 - 2nd test:
 	- show table
+		- keep calculations in spec
+	- don't use `old`… yet
+	- move calculated values to `where` block mixed with table
+- even when not iterating `where` blocks can clarify test inputs and outputs

 ## Mocks: `CoinReturnTest` -> `CoinReturnSpec`